 You don’t have to be a florist to create beautiful floral designs.
 In this, How to Design a Lily Flower Arrangement like a Pro post, I share a few tips and tricks and take you through this easy flower arrangement using fresh lilies.

-a low white wired bow with green moss with 4 lily stems coming straight up from the middle of the foam.
+A low white wired bow with green moss with 4 lily stems coming straight up from the middle of the foam.
 Forming a Topiary effect with the big blooms at the top. below the blooms is a big floppy bow holding the stems together.

 Content may contain affiliate links.
 When you shop the links, we receive a small commission at no cost to you.
 Thanks for supporting my small business.

-If you have been following me on social media or here on my blog, it is no secret that I love floral design.
-In fact, I had my own floral design business for years where I worked mostly with fresh flowers making flower arrangements for weddings and events.
 I’ve always preferred working with real flowers however as a floral designer I’m happy to practice my flower arranging with faux flowers as well.
 Today I’m going to take you step by step through how to design a lily flower arrangement like a pro using fresh lilies.
 This same design can be done with faux Lilies as well!

 Supplies for this arrangement.
 Scissors, wired bow, moss, ribbon.